 The 3D model of Cork city was created using the popular tool Google Sketch-Up, the city is then viewed in the RainBath engine using the flooding water.
 RainBath can also take in any 3D models created for Google Earth.
 Large cities can have thousands of buildings, the team created extra software for Google Sketch-Up that allows the semi-automatic creation of different cities based on city plans.
 The user or player has complete freedom to explore Cork city during flood, which can be at any level from a few inches to hundreds of metres.

-The CIT team’s flooding visualisation tools can be used to visualise the flooding of nearly any area in full 3D, this has prompted interests from a number of flooding and climate change projects.
+The MTU team’s flooding visualisation tools can be used to visualise the flooding of nearly any area in full 3D, this has prompted interests from a number of flooding and climate change projects.

-The CIT team is currently creating a virtual tour of Spike Island using the RainBath Engine and plan to place videos on the Internet in the near future.
+The MTU team is currently creating a virtual tour of Spike Island using the RainBath Engine and plan to place videos on the Internet in the near future.

 Here to help you find what your looking for in CIT